vdotok/react-one2one/README.md

 ![My Remote Image](https://user-images.githubusercontent.com/87179594/184070989-e8b26d85-6e64-4ef3-b6d7-56449738236c.jpg)

-3. After successfully sign up, user navigates to the main dashboad of VDOTOK where the user can find the ProjectID, and Api Key.
+3. After successfully signing up with VdoTok, the user navigates to the main Dashboad of VDOTOK where the user can find the ProjectID, and Api URL.

+4. The User can replace the existing ProjectID with their own ProjectID, as shown in the point # 2 in the below screen.

 ![My Remote Image](https://user-images.githubusercontent.com/87179594/184071060-9909513b-f880-4de8-9481-6ab91ae2be95.jpg)

-After successful registration, you can update the existing projectID with your own projectID, given in point no. 2 in the above attached screenshot

 </br>

 ## Add PROJECT ID, and API URL.

-### You can update the projectID by following these steps.
+### To integrate one-2-one call with JS Call SDK, the User can update the ProjectID by following these steps:

 - Go to the file ( react-one2one -> src -> constants -> index.js ).